Ethics Review Board – Faculties of Science and Geosciences

 The committee will also always consider whether the benefits of the research outweigh the potential risks to participants, and whether it is justified to expose individuals to a particular study.

-5. Can I get a statement from the ERB that my research is not subject to WMO requirements?
+5. Can I get a statement from the ERB that my research is not subject to requirements of the Medical Research Involving Human Subjects Act (WMO)?

 The only body that can and may issue a declaration of non-WMO liability is a – legally recognised – MERB.
 Such a declaration can be requested via a form that can be found on the MERBs’ websites, for example here.
 The ERB is not allowed to issue such a declaration.